The Power (1968 film): Production

 The novel by Frank M. Robinson was published in 1956 (it was his first novel) and had already been filmed for television in 1956.

-In June 1964 it was announced that MGM bought the screen rights to the novel for George Pal to produce.
+In June 1964, it was announced that MGM bought the screen rights to the novel for George Pal to produce.
 John Gay was writing the script.

 The source novel's plot was substantially changed in John Gay's screenplay, moving the location to San Marino, California, changing most of the characters' names (although retaining the surnames of Tanner, Nordlund, and department head Professor Van Zandt), and eliminating several subplots and characters, presumably to fit the film's 108-minute run time.

-In September 1964 Pal announced his slate of pictures for MGM were The Power, The Disappearance, Arabian Nights and Odd John.
+In September 1964, Pal announced his slate of pictures for MGM were The Power, The Disappearance, Arabian Nights and Odd John.

-In March 1965 Pal said MGM wanted a star to play the lead in The Power but "that would ruin the basis for the story because no one is supposed to know who 'the power' is."
+In March 1965, Pal said MGM wanted a star to play the lead in The Power but "that would ruin the basis for the story because no one is supposed to know who 'the power' is."
 In January 1966 Pal was reportedly discussing the film with Cliff Robertson.

-In June 1966 George Pal announced he would make seven projects over the next four years: Project SFW, The Power, Odd John, The Last Revolution, Odd John, R.U.R. and a remake of Metropolis.
+In June 1966, George Pal announced he would make seven projects over the next four years: Project SFW, The Power, Odd John, The Last Revolution, R.U.R. and a remake of Metropolis.
 (Of these only The Power would be made.)
 That month The Power was cast.

 Hamilton starred as Professor Jim Tanner, with Pleshette as his teammate and romantic interest Margery Lansing (Marge Hanson in the novel), and Michael Rennie (famous among science fiction film fans as Klaatu in The Day the Earth Stood Still) as new government liaison Mr. Nordlund.
 Otherwise, the story unfolds in a fashion similar to the novel, except for a somewhat different twist to the conclusion.
 In the film Tanner defeats Hart but retains his humanity; in the novel, Tanner sheds his humanity after killing Hart, and looks forward to "playing God" with normal humans, just as Hart did.

 Pal said he was inspired by the art of Salvador Dalí and Hieronymus Bosch.